Flight-Free-UK/flight_free_uk_website/source/posts_travel/an-alpine-adventure-in-bavaria.html.markdown

 The solo trip took 18 days in total, and while I would certainly have saved money and time by flying to Munich instead, I would’ve missed out on all the cities and scenery on the way.
 I’ve since been busy looking at other possible trips in Europe and beyond (the [Man in Seat 61](https://www.seat61.com/) has been an extremely helpful resource in this respect), eager to make more overland trips, realising the benefits of travelling in this way over flying.

-> "I’ve been eager to make more overland trips, realising the benefits of travelling in this way over flying."
+> I’ve been eager to make more overland trips, realising the benefits of travelling in this way over flying.

 In the future, I’d like to travel by train and ferry to Ireland, Morocco, the Balkans, and hopefully someday travel to Thailand via the Trans-Siberian Railway and then make my way back to Europe via Central Asia.

 Giving up flying is a sacrifice in one sense, but it offers definite gains as well, such as the ability to appreciate the journey to a destination and the possibility of different and more serendipitous experiences.

-### Being able to enjoy travel without the guilt that comes from flying is a personal benefit as well, but more important than this are the actual environmental benefits involved – and in a time where many countries (including the UK) have felt the brunt of record-breaking temperatures, these benefits can’t be emphasised enough.
+Being able to enjoy travel without the guilt that comes from flying is a personal benefit as well, but more important than this are the actual environmental benefits involved.

+### In a time where many countries (including the UK) have felt the brunt of record-breaking temperatures, these benefits can’t be emphasised enough.

 *Sam Woolfe is a freelance writer based in London.
 You can find more of his work on his [website](https://www.samwoolfe.com/) and follow him on [Twitter](https://twitter.com/samwoolfe).*